colinmeinke/colinmeinke/posts/rethinking-routes.md

 We are kind of forced to do this in our top-level page components.

 I'm not sure I like this.
-I would prefer simple, logicless components.
+I would prefer logicless components.
 State as input.
 UI as output.
 Pure and simple.

 ```js
 const ui = component( state );